 According to research, accessing food and drink while staying in their seats would be the best way to improve their stadium experience, with 76% of global fans selecting it as their top choice.

-Overall, fans across the globe are very eager to use new technology that would improve their food and beverage experience – 68% of all fans surveyed were highly interested in using a mobile application to order food and drink, and 63% were also interested in self-service kiosk ordering.
+Overall, fans across the globe are very eager to use new technology that would improve their food and beverage experience – 68% of all fans surveyed were highly interested in using a mobile application to order food and drink, and 63% were also interested in self-service kiosk point of sale ordering.

 Fan loyalty programs present a huge opportunity for stadiums; in every country we surveyed, over half of the fans expressed an interest in joining a loyalty program, with Germany and the US leading the way on 70% and 69% respectively.
 But what's interesting is that only a tiny portion of fans have actually joined a loyalty program for their team — just 1% of Canadian fans participate.